 Wikipedia says: Growth hacking is a process of rapid experimentation across the marketing funnel, product development, sales segments, and other areas of the business to identify the most efficient ways to grow a business.

 What exactly does it mean?

 Growth hacking is a relatively new term that has only been around since 2010, owed to Sean Ellis, the founder and CEO of GrowthHackers.
 Sean once described a growth hacker as “a person whose true north is growth.”
 He went on to say that everything a growth hacker does is guided by its potential to influence scalable growth.
 Every strategy you put in place, every tool you use and every technique you invent should be scrutinized by a desire to expand.

 – It amounts to sustainable and scalable growth.

-– Growth hacking involves extensive testing, regular tweaking, using different growth hacking tools, and breaking the monotony of a product, sales, and marketing strategy.
+– Growth hacking involves extensive testing (such as A/B price testing), regular tweaking, using different growth hacking tools, and breaking the monotony of a product, sales, and marketing strategy.

 – It requires all teams in a company to work in harmony towards one goal.